In 2017, researchers recorded photos of a deer eating human remains.

 A few years ago, forensic scientists captured photos of a deer eating a human carcass, the first time proof of such an occurrence was ever recorded.

 Researchers with the Forensic Anthropology Research Facility (FARF) at Texas State University were testing the effects of various scavengers of human remains when they caught the unexpected on camera.
 Their findings were published in the Journal of Forensic Sciences back in 2017.

 The research facility in San Marcos, Texas is completely dedicated to studying the decay of human remains what happens in the decomposition process.

 It's known as the "Body Farm" and has helped facilitate many breakthroughs in the study of human decomposition.

-In one round of testing, a body was placed in a wooded area with a trail camera over the corpse.
-Aside from the usual suspects of coyotes, raccoons, and vultures the camera captured a deer enjoying a snack.
-After being placed in the woods for around six months, one young deer started snacking on the ribs of the carcass.
-In fact, the deer came back for seconds a few days later (or another deer started eating the carcass, too).
+In one round of testing, one of those human bodies was placed in a wooded area with a trail camera over the corpse.
+Aside from the usual scavenging suspects of coyotes, raccoons, and turkey vultures the camera captured a deer enjoying a snack.

 After being in the woods for around six months, one young whitetail deer started chewing on the ribs of the carcass.

 The scientists captured photos of the deer, seeing it pick up a human rib bone with its mouth and casually gnaw on it, "extending from the side of the mouth like a cigar."
 Their published paper went on to state it was "the first known evidence of a white-tailed deer scavenging human bones."